odow/StochOptFormat/README.md

 There is also an optional key:

-- `validation_scenarios::List{Object}`
+- `validation_scenarios::List{List}`

   Scenarios to be used to evaluate a policy. `validation_scenarios` is a list, containing one element for each scenario in the test set.
-Each element is an object with two fields: `probability::Number` and `scenario::List{Object}`.
-  The `probability` gives the nominal probability associated with the scenario.
-  Each `scenario` is a list of objects.
-Each object has two required nodes:
-  `node::String` and `support::Object`. `node` is the name of the node to visit, and `support` is the realization of the random variable at that node.
+Each element is a list of objects.
+Each object has two required nodes: `node::String` and `support::Object`. `node` is the name of the node to visit, and `support` is the realization of the random variable at that node.
 Note that `support` may be an _out-of-sample_ realization, that is, one which is not contained in the corresponding `realizations` field of the node.
-Testing a policy is a larger topic, so we expand on it in the section [Problems, policies, and algorithms](#problems-policies-and-algorithms).
+Testing a policy is a larger topic, so we expand on it in the section
+  [Problems, policies, and algorithms](#problems-policies-and-algorithms).

 ## Problems, policies, and algorithms